 - dural enhancement after gadolinium administration

-In complex cases nuclear cisternography is performed.
+In complex cases nuclear cisternography may be performed.

 - 1. Pachauri R, Nagaonkar S, Kirtane MV.
 Spontaneous CSF otorrhoea - Presenting as conductive deafness.
 Indian J Otolaryngol Head Neck Surg.
 2012;54 (1): 51-4.
 Free text at pubmed - Pubmed citation

 - 2. Lloyd KM, DelGaudio JM, Hudgins PA.
 Imaging of skull base cerebrospinal fluid leaks in adults.
 Radiology.
 2008;248 (3): 725-36.
 Radiology (full text) - doi:10.1148/radiol.2483070362 - Pubmed citation

 - 3. Petrus LV, Lo WW.
 Spontaneous CSF otorrhea caused by abnormal development of the facial nerve canal.
 AJNR Am J Neuroradiol.
 1999;20 (2): 275-7.
 AJNR Am J Neuroradiol (full text) - Pubmed citation

 - 4. Prichard CN, Isaacson B, Oghalai JS et-al. Adult spontaneous CSF otorrhea: correlation with radiographic empty sella.
 Otolaryngol Head Neck Surg.
 2006;134 (5): 767-71. doi:10.1016/j.otohns.2006.01.002 - Pubmed citation